jorgenem/smittemodellar/readme.md

 # Simple infectious disease models written in python

+Each model can be run by `python <script_name.py>`.
+The stochastic models can also be run in ensemble through a wrapper.

 ## Agent-based model
 Found under folder `agent_based/`.
 The simplest possible implementation of an agent-based SIR model, assuming only random mixing between individuals.
 The population is stored as a Pandas dataframe and can easily be expanded with further characteristics.
 Very slow to run.